farzadghanei/statsd-metrics/README.rst

 Dependencies
 ------------
-There are no specific dependencies, it runs on Python 2.7+ (CPython 2.7, 3.2, 3.3 3.4 and 3.5, PyPy and PyPy3 are tested)
+There are no specific dependencies, it runs on Python 2.7+ (CPython 2.7, 3.2, 3.3 3.4 and 3.5, PyPy 2.6 and PyPy3 2.4, and Jython 2.7 are tested)

-however on development (and test) environment
+However on development (and test) environment
 `mock <https://pypi.python.org/pypi/mock>`__ is required, and `distutilazy <https://pypi.python.org/pypi/distutilazy>`_ (or setuptools as a fallback) is used to run the tests.